PYSHWAA/luxarg/README.md

     HELP CLI    : luxarg <-h/--help>
     ZOOM IN     : <Ctrl + equal(=)>
     ZOOM OUT    : <Ctrl + minus(-)>

-#Microsoft Windows installation guide:
+# Microsoft Windows installation guide:

-1. Access the MS-Windows directory in the LuxarG project.
+- Access the MS-Windows directory in the LuxarG project.

-2. Execute the Setup.exe file in the MS-Windows directory.
+- Execute the Setup.exe file in the MS-Windows directory.

-3. Proceed with the installation using the guided wizard.
+- Proceed with the installation using the guided wizard.

-#Linux installation
+# Linux installation

-You must install "pip" before this step...
+You have to install "pip" before this STEP...

     $ make